akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 Java
 :  @@snip [ShoppingCart.java](/samples/replicated/shopping-cart-service-java/src/main/java/shopping/cart/ShoppingCart.java) { #init-producerFilter }

+The initial consumer filter is defined with  `withInitialConsumerFilter` in @apidoc[ReplicationSettings].
-Consumer defined filters are updated as described in @ref:[Akka Projection gRPC Consumer defined filter](grpc.md#consumer-defined-filter)
+Consumer defined filters can be updated in runtime as described in @ref:[Akka Projection gRPC Consumer defined filter](grpc.md#consumer-defined-filter)

 One thing to note is that `streamId` is always the same as the `entityType` when using Replicated Event Sourcing.

 The entity id based filter criteria must include the replica id as suffix to the entity id, with `|` separator.

-Replicated Event Sourcing is bidirectional replication, and therefore you would typically have to define the same filters on both sides.
-That is not handled automatically.

 ## Sample projects

-Source code and build files for complete sample projects can be found in the @extref:[Akka Distributed Cluster Guide](akka-distributed-cluster:guide/3-active-active.html).
+Source code and build files for complete sample projects can be found in the @extref:[Akka Distributed Cluster Guide](akka-distributed-cluster:guide/3-active-active.html) and @extref:[Akka Edge Guide](akka-edge:guide.html).

 ## Security